cheahjs/free-llm-api-resources/src/README_template.md

 This lists various services that provide free access or credits towards API-based LLM usage.

+> [!NOTE]
+> Please don't abuse these services, else we might lose them.

+> [!WARNING]
-**This list explicitly excludes any services that are not legitimate (eg reverse engineers an existing chatbot)**
+> This list explicitly excludes any services that are not legitimate (eg reverse engineers an existing chatbot)

 ## Free Providers